-Within the United States, the demand for professional and qualified health care workers is predicted to increase substantially and at a faster than average rate over other occupations through 2018 per the U.S. Bureau of Labor And Statistics.
-As technology advances and the healthcare industry expands to accommodate a growing and aging population, the demand for qualified healthcare administrators will increase accordingly.
+Within the United States, the demand for professional and qualified health care workers is predicted to increase substantially through 2018 per the U.S. Bureau of Labor And Statistics.
+As technology advances and the healthcare industry expands to accommodate a growing and aging population, the demand for qualified healthcare administrators may increase accordingly.
 Competition for jobs within the field of healthcare administration is predicted to be competitive, particularly for management level degrees.

 - Ashford College BA in Healthcare Administration

 - Capella University BS in Health Care Management